awcodify/sysctl-theme/docs/components/search.md

 ---
 layout: docs
 title: Search Functionality
-description: Learn how to implement and customize search in your Sysctl theme
+description: Learn how to implement and customize search in your Arsxy theme
 permalink: /docs/components/search/
 ---

 # Search Functionality

-Sysctl Theme includes a powerful search feature that allows users to find content quickly across your entire site.
+Arsxy Theme includes a powerful search feature that allows users to find content quickly across your entire site.
 This guide explains how the search functionality works and how to customize it.

 ## How Search Works

-The search in Sysctl theme is built as a client-side implementation using JavaScript, which means:
+The search in Arsxy theme is built as a client-side implementation using JavaScript, which means:

 - No server-side processing required
 - Works with static hosting services